math123456789/phase/README.md

 **DATA REDUNDUNCY** is repetition of data in multiple places which increases size of database and also gives issues like
-+ Insertion anomaly: to insert redundant data for every new row is a a data insertion problem
++ Insertion anomaly: To insert redundant data for every new row is a a data insertion problem
 + Deletion anomaly: loss of a related dataset when some other dataset is deleted
 + Updation anomaly: data inconsistency that results from data redundancy and partial update

-*Example*:
+**Example**:

 let us consider students table